Direct Speech

 He promised that he would be back by lunchtime.

-b) "We should arrive in London before nightfall."
+"We should arrive in

 They hoped to arrive in London before nightfall.